dynax60/tomcat-jdk-liberica/README.md

-Unofficial image for Tomcat on Liberica OpenJDK.
+Unofficial alpine image for Tomcat on Liberica OpenJDK.